-Because this layer is unconfined at its top, it can emerge above the surface of the ground and create surface flooding.
+Because this layer is unconstrained at its top, it can emerge above the surface of the ground and create surface flooding.
 To differentiate this flooding source from other flooding sources (e.g., coastal, riverine, urban stormwater), this is referred to as "emergent groundwater flooding".
-At present, emergent groundwater flooding is not a serious concern for the City of Alameda, apart from groundwater seepage into basements and other subterranean areas.
+At present, emergent groundwater flooding is not a serious concern for the City of Alameda, with the exception of groundwater seepage into basements and other subterranean areas.
 However, as sea level rise causes Bay water levels to rise, the surface of the hydrologically connected shallow groundwater layer will also rise (see Figure 2.4).